Measuring the Size of a Molecule

 drop (the mass of oleic acid in the spot) and the number of molecules.

-- Find the precision your measurements of the length, width and mass of oleic acid molecules.
+Find the precision your measurements of the length and mass of oleic acid molecules.
 Express the precision as a percent error by dividing the ± amount by the size of the measurement.
+The width will have the same precision and accuracy as the length measurement.

 Grading